lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-17-Gordon-BDDs-HOL.md

 tags: [HOL system, PVS, BDDs, MJC Gordon]
 ---

-On 22 August, it will be five years since the death of [Mike Gordon](https://www.cl.cam.ac.uk/archive/mjcg/), who all but invented hardware verification, made major contributions to proof assistant architecture and showed that higher-order logic was a powerful formalism for verification.
+On 22 August, it will be five years since the death of [Mike Gordon](https://www.cl.cam.ac.uk/archive/mjcg/), who • basically invented hardware verification
+• contributed to the first version of the [ML programming language](https://doi.org/10.1145/512760.512773)
+• made major contributions to proof assistant architecture, and
+• showed that higher-order logic was a powerful formalism for verification.
 My [biography](http://doi.org/10.1098/rsbm.2018.0019) (also available [here](https://arxiv.org/abs/1806.04002)) describes his main achievements.
 But it is almost silent about the coolest thing he ever did: integrating binary decision diagrams (BDDs) with the HOL system.